We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - veggies like spinach, asparagus, lettuce, beets, broccoli, corn, Brussels sprouts, and bok choy

 - fruits like cantaloupe, honeydew, banana, raspberries, grapefruit, and strawberries

 - juices like orange, canned pineapple, grapefruit, tomato, or other vegetable juice

 - sunflower seeds

-Your MTHFR status may or may not be impacting your health.
-In most cases it likely isn’t.
-More research is needed to assess the true implications, if any, associated with the variants.
+Your MTHFR status may or may not be affecting your health.
+More research is needed to determine the true impact, if any, associated with the variants.

 Again, many respected health organizations don’t recommend testing for this mutation, especially without other medical indications.
 Speak with your doctor about the benefits and risks of testing, as well as any other concerns you may have.